 - There is not expected to be any secondary trading market in the Shares. - Unlike most closed-end funds, the Shares are not listed on any securities exchange.
 The Fund will provide liquidity through quarterly offers to repurchase a limited amount of the Fund's Shares (at least 5%). - Holders of Fund Shares ("Shareholders") should not expect to be able to sell their Shares in a secondary market transaction regardless of how the Fund performs.
 An investment in the Fund is considered to be of limited liquidity. - If a Shareholder is able to sell its Shares outside the quarterly repurchase process, the Shareholder likely will receive less than the then-current NAV per Share. - An investor will pay a sales load of up to 3.00% on Class A Shares and up to 3.50% on Class L Shares. - An investor may be charged transactional and other fees by certain financial firms. - There is no assurance that quarterly distributions paid by the Fund will be maintained at the targeted level or that dividends will be paid at all. - The Fund's distributions may be funded from unlimited amounts of offering proceeds or borrowings, which may constitute a return of capital and reduce the amount of capital available to the Fund for investment.
 Any capital returned to Shareholders through distributions will be distributed after payment of fees and expenses. - A return of capital to Shareholders is a return of a portion of their original investment in the Fund, thereby reducing the tax basis of their investment.
 As a result from such reduction in tax basis, Shareholders may be subject to tax in connection with the sale of Fund Shares, even if such Shares are sold at a loss relative to the Shareholder's original investment. - The Fund's distributions may result from expense reimbursements from Carlyle Global Credit Investment Management L.L.C. ("CGCIM" or the "Adviser"), which are subject to repayment by the Fund.
 Shareholders should understand that any such distributions are not based on the Fund's investment performance and can only be sustained if the Fund achieves positive investment performance in future periods and/or CGCIM continues to make such expense reimbursements.
-Shareholders should also understand that the Fund's future repayments will reduce the distributions that a Shareholder would otherwise receive. - The Fund currently employs leverage through a secured credit facility and its outstanding Mandatory Redeemable Preferred Shares ("MRP Shares" and, together with any other preferred shares the Fund may have outstanding, "Preferred Shares").
+Shareholders should also understand that the Fund's future repayments will reduce the distributions that a Shareholder would otherwise receive. - The Fund currently employs leverage through secured credit facilities and its outstanding Mandatory Redeemable Preferred Shares ("MRP Shares" and, together with any other preferred shares the Fund may have outstanding, "Preferred Shares").
 The Fund may use leverage opportunistically and may choose to increase or decrease its leverage, or use different types or combinations of leveraging instruments, at any time based on the Fund's assessment of market conditions and the investment environment.
 See "Types of Investments and Related Risks-Use of Leverage: Risk of Borrowing by the Fund."

 Investing in Shares involves a high degree of risk.
-See "Types of Investments and Related Risks" beginning on page 37 of this prospectus.
+See "Types of Investments and Related Risks" beginning on page 41 of this prospectus.

-The date of this prospectus is April 29, 2024.
+The date of this prospectus is April 30, 2025.

-Per Class A Share Per Class I Share Per Class L Share Per Class M Share Per Class N Share Per Class U Share Per Class Y Share Total (1) Public Offering Price \$8.74 \$8.52 \$8.79 \$8.52 \$8.48 \$8.53 \$8.49 Unlimited Sales Load \$0.26 - \$0.31 - - - Up to 3.50% Proceeds to the Fund (Before Expenses) (2) \$8.48 \$8.52 \$8.48 \$8.52 \$8.48 \$8.53 \$8.49 Unlimited
+Per Class A Share Per Class I Share Per Class L Share Per Class M Share Per Class N Share Per Class U Share Per Class Y Share Total (1) Public Offering Price \$8.77 \$8.55 \$8.81 \$8.55 \$8.51 \$8.56 \$8.51 Unlimited Sales Load \$0.26 - \$0.31 - - Up to 3.50% Proceeds to the Fund (Before Expenses) (2) \$8.51 \$8.55 \$8.50 \$8.55 \$8.51 \$8.56 \$8.51 Unlimited